rittmananalytics/marketing_intern_trial/README.md

 1. **Target Audience & Key Messages**
    - Identify the target audience for the campaign (e.g., CIOs, CTOs, Data Scientists).
-   - Define the primary message and secondary messages for each post, ensuring alignment with the goal of generating leads for the Quickstart package.
+   - Define the primary message and secondary messages for each post, ensuring alignment with the goal of generating completions of the scorecard app.

 2. **Campaign Schedule**
    - Develop a detailed schedule for a week-long campaign.
    - Outline the content, messaging, and posting frequency across LinkedIn or your chosen platform.
    - Include rationale for the scheduling strategy and timing.
+   - Outline any follow-up messaging or other means you might use to drive engagement and completion of the web app.

 3. **Mock Posts**
    - Create 1-2 mock posts with copy and visuals.
 The visuals can be simple (you may use tools like Canva or Google Slides for this purpose).
-   - These posts should promote the benefits of the "Discover Your Readiness for GenAI adoption" scorecard app and the "Data to AI" Quickstart package and provide a clear CTA (e.g., "Book a Consultation").
+   - These posts should promote the benefits of the "Discover Your Readiness for GenAI adoption" scorecard app and and provide a clear CTA.

 4. **Incorporating Industry Trends**
    - Research and incorporate recent digital marketing, social media and industrty trends to maximize engagement.